-5. Will Alexa Work with a Nest Thermostat?
+5. Is Alexa Compatible with a Nest Thermostat?

-6. Will My Nest Thermostat Function Without Wi-Fi?
+6. Does a Nest Thermostat Work Without Wi-Fi?

-7. Can You Lock a Nest Thermostat?
+7. Are You Able to Lock a Nest Thermostat?

-- Press the Settings icon, scroll to the bottom and locate the function listed as Lock.
+- Select the Settings icon, scroll to the bottom and find Lock.

-- Enter a 4-digit pin number you can remember, and then enter it twice.
+- Enter a 4-digit pin number you can remember, and keep in mind this has to be entered twice.

-- If locking in Heat or Cool mode, fine-tune your maximum and minimum temperature range before tapping Lock at the bottom of the screen.
+- For locking a Nest in Heat or Cool mode, fine-tune your maximum and minimum temperature range and then press Lock at the bottom of the screen.

-When you're ready to unlock the Nest, open the settings and choose Unlock.
-Once you enter your 4-digit pin, your device will be unlocked.
+For unlocking it, open the settings and choose Unlock.
+Once you enter your 4-digit pin, the Nest will be unlocked.

-8. Controlling Your Nest Thermostat from Your Phone
+8. Adjusting a Nest Thermostat from a Phone